ysora/stripenn/README.rst

 Quick start (Example run)
 #########################
-Let's check if stripenn is working or not with a simple example.
+Let's check if stripenn is working or not with a simple example which might take less than 5 minutes.
 This example .cool file is Smc1-HiChIP of only chr16 of mouse T lymphocyte (`Fasolino et al., Immunity, 2020 <https://www.sciencedirect.com/science/article/pii/S1074761320300303>`_).
 ::

    cd <Test_Directory> # Move to your test directory